a0ng/tradewar/README.md

 1. Create a new repository on GitHub
 2. Push this code to the repository
-3. Enable GitHub Pages in the repository settings, using the `main` branch and `/public` folder
+3. Enable GitHub Pages in the repository settings:
+   - Go to Settings > Pages
+   - Under "Source", select the main branch
+   - Under "Folder", select `/docs`
+   - Click Save
+4. Your game will be available at `https://<username>.github.io/<repository-name>`

 ### Backend (Render)